-- We operate with respect for the environment by working to minimize any environmental hazards, conserve and protect natural resources, and manage our energy usage. - We maintain regular, open, and timely communication with all parties affected by our environmental performance and consult with employees, public communities, regulatory agencies, and other partners to provide and solicit constructive feedback. - We minimize and mitigate any adverse environmental effects by designing, constructing, operating, and maintaining sustainable infrastructure in an environmentally responsible manner. - We prepare for and respond to emergencies and natural disasters in a timely and effective manner and remedy any resulting environmental damage. - We strive to continually improve our environmental performance, accommodate evolving standards, and integrate, where appropriate, the results of scientific investigation and technological innovation to enhance environmental preservation.
+- We minimize and mitigate any adverse environmental effects by designing, constructing, operating, and maintaining sustainable infrastructure in an environmentally responsible manner. - We prepare for and respond to emergencies and natural disasters in a timely and effective manner and remedy any resulting environmental damage. - We strive to continually improve our environmental performance, accommodate evolving standards, and integrate, where appropriate, the results of scientific investigation and technological innovation to enhance environmental preservation.

-Document Number: BP-15 Version: 4.0

-Effective Date: December 2019 Last Revision Date:

-Policy Owner: Amy Brown Coffin Approved By:
+Document Number: BP-15 Version: 4.0 Effective Date: December 2019 Last Revision Date: May 20, 2024 Policy Owner: Amy Brown Coffin Approved By: UIPA Board

-XIV.
+XIII.
 UIPA Board Member Conflict of Interest Statement

-Pursuant to the Utah Inland Port Authority Act (Utah Code § 11-58-304) l, , hereby declare the following: (PLEASE INITIAL) I do not own real property, other than a personal residence, which I reside in, within a project area 1 , whether or not the ownership interest is a recorded interest.
+Pursuant to the Utah Inland Port Authority Act (Utah Code § 11-58-304) l, , hereby declare the following: (PLEASE INITIAL) l do not own real property, other than a personal residence, which I reside in, within a project area 1 , whether or not the ownership interest is a recorded interest.
 My family members (parents, spouse, siblings, children, grandchildren) do not own an interest in real property, other than a personal residence in which the family member resides, located within a project area 1 .
 Neither I nor any of my family members (parents, spouse, siblings, children, grandchildren) own an interest in, are directly affiliated with, or are employees or officers of a private firm, private company, or other private entity that I reasonably believe is likely to: (i) participate in or receive a direct financial benefit 2 from the development of the authority jurisdictional land; or (ii) acquire an interest in or locate a facility within a project area 1 .
 I hereby agree that I will not, at any time during my service, take any action to initiate, negotiate, or otherwise arrange for the acquisition of an interest in real property within the project area 1 , if (i) the acquisition is in the personal capacity or in the capacity as an employee or officer of a private firm, private company, or other private entity; and (ii) the acquisition will enable the me to receive a direct financial benefit 2 as a result of the development of the project area 1 .